John the Baptist: Islam

 In Islam, John the Baptist is known as Yaḥyā ibn Zakariyā (يحيى بن زكريا) and considered the maternal cousin of Jesus as well as a prophet.
 He is also believed by Muslims to have been a witness to the word of God who would herald the coming of Jesus.
 His father Zechariah was also an Islamic prophet.
 Islamic tradition maintains that John met Muhammad on the night of the Mi'raj, along with Jesus in the second heaven.
 John's story was also told to the Abyssinian king during the Muslim refugees' Migration to Abyssinia.
 According to the Quran, John was one on whom God sent peace on the day that he was born and the day that he died.
+His cenotaph is a major pilgrimage site for Muslims in the Umayyad Mosque in Damascus.

 Quranic mentions

 The Quran claims that John the Baptist was the first to receive this name but since the name Yoḥanan occurs many times before John the Baptist, this verse is referring either to Islamic scholar consensus that "Yaḥyā" is not the same name as "Yoḥanan" or to the Biblical account of the miraculous naming of John, which accounted that he was almost named "Zacharias" (Greek: Ζαχαρίας) after his father's name, as no one in the lineage of his father Zacharias (also known as Zechariah) had been named "John" ("Yohanan"/"Yoannes") before him.

 In the Quran, God frequently mentions Zechariah's continuous praying for the birth of a son.
 Zechariah's wife, mentioned in the New Testament as Elizabeth (إيشاع) was barren and therefore the birth of a child seemed impossible.
 As a gift from God, Zechariah (زكريَا) was given a son by the name of "Yaḥya" or "John", a name specially chosen for this child alone.
 In accordance with Zechariah's prayer, God made John and Jesus, who according to exegesis was born six months later, renew the message of God, which had been corrupted and lost by the Israelites.
 The Quran says:

 ˹The angels announced,˺ "O Zachariah!
 Indeed, We give you the good news of ˹the birth of˺ a son, whose name will be John—a name We have not given to anyone before."

 He wondered, "My Lord!
 How can I have a son when my wife is barren, and I have become extremely old?"

 An angel replied, "So will it be!
 Your Lord says, 'It is easy for Me, just as I created you before, when you were nothing!'"

 Zachariah said, "My Lord!
 Grant me a sign."
 He responded, "Your sign is that you will not ˹be able to˺ speak to people for three nights, despite being healthy."